GLOBAL CAPITALISM and the CRISIS OF DEMOCRACY

 Without their extensive global assembly line GM could not exist as an auto manufacturer.
 Nor

+could any major player in the auto industry.
 As US and European national car markets went into decline

 during the economic crisis, the transnational character of all auto TNCs became even more pronounced.
 In